Safeguard Your Interests

 When starting a startup, it pays to safeguard yourself.
 Open your own mail so you can track finances, and make sure you are the first person to see any complaints or new business opportunities.
 Make sure to use passwords and other computer steps, and avoid storing sensitive financial data online.

 Share your financial data with your accountant and lawyer, but limit who else sees it.
 Play it safe, requiring anyone with whom you share confidential information to sign a Non-Disclosure Agreement.

 Finding Legal Advice

 Startups may not want to spend money on legal advice, but it can help you avoid legal pitfalls and protect your assets.
 We offer Non-Disclosure Agreements, as well as information on protecting trademarks, patents and service marks.
-Our On Call service links you to a local attorney within 24 hours and provides a way to get your work reviewed to make sure you've done it right.
+Consult with one of our Rocket Lawyer network attorneys for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.